c-base/circle/README.md

 During the discussion phase the transcript writers create a written protocol of the discussion.
 The interface should behave like an etherpad text-area.

-During a discussion phase a topic may be closed, proposed for voting or proposed for a general poll.
+During discussion phase a topic may be closed, proposed for voting or proposed for a general poll.

 * When a topic is closed without voting or poll, it would probably be called info-topic and explicitly mark as such.
 * When a topic is proposed for voting it goes into voting phase.